hapax/hapax.github.io/assets/chance.md

 Finally, we imagine that $\mathcal{C}$ has a notion of distance between configurations, denoted by the absolute value sign, $|x_1 - x_2|$.
-Then the system is chaotic (in the butterfly sense) if the distance between nearby configurations get exponentially magnified:
+Then the system is chaotic (in the butterfly sense) if the distance between nearby configurations get exponentially magnified by evolving in time:

 $$
 |x(t) - y(t)| = e^{\lambda t}|x(0) - y(0)|.